4 HIV in mother and baby

 4-4 Why does HIV disease slowly become worse?

-As the HIV infection progresses it is divided into 4 clinical stages.
+Without the correct treatment HIV infection progresses and is divided into 4 clinical stages.

 4-5 What are the 4 clinical stages of HIV infection?